Most brands assume women drive conscious consumption.

 Women Want It, Men Buy It

-Men convert at higher rates despite lower stated interest because they respond to different triggers.
-Research shows when environmental identity gets activated through visible group pressure or clear impact labeling, men's purchase actions increase sharply.
+Trust deficits demand proof beyond marketing claims.
+When environmental identity gets activated through visible group pressure or clear impact labeling, men's purchase actions increase sharply.
 They make quick decisions based on functional benefits and status signals.
+Women need deeper validation but convert to loyal customers once they complete the evaluation process.

 What Works (Based on What We've Learned)